tsawler/goblender-docs/blog.md

 If a page is set to inactive and a visitor to the site tries to access it (by clicking on a bookmark, a search engine result, or just guessing the URL), they will not be able to do so.

-However, if a user is logged in, and has the rights to edit pages, he or she will be able to access the page.
-A warning notice will be displayed at the top of the page, alerting you to the fact that the page is currently set to inactive.
+However, if a user is logged in, and has the rights to edit pages, he or she will be able to access the post.
+A warning notice will be displayed at the top of the post, alerting you to the fact that the post is currently set to inactive.

 ## Access Level